berensp/berensp.github.io/_posts/2024-08-18-rebirth-of-the-album.md

 And so last weekend as we were hanging out at his house, I was admiring his record collection, which he's casually been building over the last decade.

-He loves music…though he's not an *audiophile* in the sense that he doesn't make audio quality claims like the White Album must be heard on vinyl to hear the full range of sound and all of its intricacies.[^1]
+He loves music…though he's not an *audiophile* in the sense that he doesn't make audio quality claims like, "Hey Man, the White Album must be heard on vinyl to hear the full range of sound and all of its intricacies."[^1]

 [^1]: I don't believe the average listener can detect the subtle differences in sound quality between vinyl and other formats, without really paying attention and doing some side-by-side comparisons.
 Just like the average palette can't detect "good wine" from "bad wine".

-But he does talk about enjoying the return to the analog, tactile experience of another of life’s categories that have been digitized—although he does have an e-reader whereas I hold firm to the paper books `link to first post`.
+But he does talk about enjoying the return to the analog, tactile experience of another of life’s categories that have been digitized—although he does have an e-reader whereas [I hold firm to the paper books](editio-princeps.html).
 He’s the aesthete, and so appreciates the beautiful jackets, the displaying of an well-curated collection, et cetera:

 ![bro vinyl station](/assets/og/bro_vinyl_station.jpg)